justinblaber/nifti_utils/README.md

 # nifti_utils
-This is an extension for [Tools for NIfTI and ANALYZE image](https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) and contains additional utilities that I found useful when dealing with NIFTIs in MATLAB.
+This is an extension to [Tools for NIfTI and ANALYZE image](https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) and contains additional utilities that I found useful when dealing with NIFTIs in MATLAB.

 Utilities in this package allow for data processing to occur WRT storage orientation while also taking data scaling into account, saving NIFTIs after they have been modified/processed in the same orientation, getting the volume in "voxel RAS" orientation which is useful for plotting results without resampling or reslicing the data, and more...